ynx0/library/code_architecture.md

 <!-- assuming familiarity with hoon language and gall agents -->

+TODO expl diff between this model and graph push hook

 The purpose of this application is to serve as an example of how one can use `%graph-store` as the scaffolding for a new social media application they'd like to build.<sup>*</sup>